 Customer contracts and relationships acquired in a business combination are recorded at fair value on the acquisition date.
 The fair value is set by referring to the generally accepted methods such as those based on revenues or market value.
-These assets are amortised on a straightline basis over their economic life, which is estimated on the basis of the average duration of the contractual relationships existing at the date of acquisition of Eutelsat and the expected contract renewal rates.
-The main customer relationship recognised in the Group's financial statements is that of Eutelsat S.A, amortised over a 20 years period.
+These assets are amortised on a straightline basis over their economic life, which is estimated on the basis of the average duration of the contractual relationships existing at the date of acquisition and the expected contract renewal rates.